phoenix-rtos/phoenix-rtos-doc/kernel/vm/page.md

 ### Sample deallocation

 Let us assume that the page allocated in the previous section must be released.
 The first step is to analyze the neighborhood of the page based on the `pages[]` array.
-The array is sorted and it is assumed that the next page for the released `page_t` is the `page_t` structure, describing the physical page located right after the released page or the page located on higher physical addresses.
+The array is sorted, and it is assumed that the next page for the released `page_t` is the `page_t` structure, describing the physical page located right after the released page or the page located on higher physical addresses.
 If the next `page_t` structure describes the neighboring page, and if it is marked as free, the merging process is performed.
 The next page is removed from